Akira1906/PSAMP-Python/README.md

 # PSAMP Packet Selection Architecture

-This repository contains Python prototypes for the components of a PSAMP (Packet Sampling) based Packet Selection Architecture.
-The purpose of this architecture is to provide an innovative application fot the PSAMP architecture for packet filtering to support various kinds of network functions.
+This repository contains Python implementations for the components of a PSAMP ([RFC 5476: Packet Sampling](https://datatracker.ietf.org/doc/rfc5476/) based Packet Selection Architecture.
+The purpose of this architecture is to provide an innovative application for the PSAMP architecture for packet filtering to support various kinds of network functions.

 ## Components